Streaming Model Cascades for Semantic SQL: Related Work

 \paragraph{Semantic query processing.} Several systems embed LLM-powered operators into SQL and dataframe APIs for processing unstructured data at scale~\cite{patel2025semantic, liskowski2025aisql, liu2025palimpzest}.
-LOTUS~\cite{patel2025semantic} includes cascade support based on single-pass SUPG.
-Cortex AISQL~\cite{liskowski2025aisql} processes semantic predicates over millions of rows in a distributed streaming model.
+LOTUS~\cite{patel2025semantic} optimizes semantic filters with a \sn-based cascade that learns two proxy-score thresholds to meet joint precision and recall targets at a user-specified failure probability, delegating records in the intermediate uncertain region to the oracle.
+Because it materializes proxy scores over the entire table before sampling, the cascade inherits the global-access barrier described in Section~\ref{sec:introduction}.
+We compare against a faithful streaming reimplementation of the LOTUS cascade (\supgsp) in Section~\ref{sec:experiments}.
 An alternative line of work bypasses cascading entirely by training lightweight proxy models to replace LLM invocations: UQE~\cite{dai2024uqe} uses embedding-based classifiers for semantic filters, and Chung et al.~\cite{chung2026proxy} demonstrate order-of-magnitude cost reductions through full proxy replacement in BigQuery and AlloyDB.
 These approaches provide no statistical guarantees on precision or recall, relying instead on heuristic quality thresholds for fallback.
 Our cascades occupy a middle ground: they route individual records between proxy and oracle models with statistical quality guarantees (\supgit) or learned cost-quality optimization (\gamcal), accepting higher per-predicate cost than full replacement in exchange for controlled accuracy.